 Encountering Saint Joseph

-[NOTE: Jennifer Settle is the co-author of Consecration to Jesus Through St. Joseph: An Integrated Look at the Holy Family.
-The next consecration begins on the Feast of St. Joseph on March 19 and concludes May 1, the Feast of St. Joseph the Worker.
-You can order the book for just $4.97 here.]
+[NOTE: Jennifer Settle is Director of Programs for Theology of the Body Institute and co-author of Consecration to Jesus Through St. Joseph: An Integrated Look at the Holy Family.
+You can order the book for just $5 here.]

 I had no idea that St. Joseph would play such a pivotal role in my journey toward healing and how he would become a real father to me.